 A Little More About Us

 Giving Guide anticipates enhancing the level of governance of Australian charities.
-An independent advisor would benefit the sector by helping charities consider and work towards exceeding the existing governance standards of the Australian Charities and Not-for-profits Commission (ACNC) to benefit donors.
-Helping to build relationships, confidence and trust to maintain ongoing support of charities and their supporters.
+An independent advisor would benefit the sector by helping charities exceed the existing governance standards of the Australian Charities and Not-for-profits Commission (ACNC) to benefit donors.
+Helping build relationships, confidence and trust to maintain ongoing support of charities and their supporters.

 Good Guidance